Warning: Undefined variable $skip_to_content in /home/www/hdrn/wp-content/themes/hdrn-canada/header.php on line 92

 thumbnail

-HDRN Canada took home the prize for best poster at the 2024 International Population Data Linkage (IPDLN) Network conference in Chicago for its collaboration with Public Health Research Network Australia on social licence for uses of health data.
+HDRN Canada took home the prize for best poster at the 2024 International Population Data Linkage Network (IPDLN) conference in Chicago for its collaboration with Public Health Research Network Australia on social licence for uses of health data.
 The poster showcases community attitudes on how health data are used in Canada and Australia based on research done by each organization as well as online public workshops co-hosted in each country.

 “This recognition demonstrates the importance of our work on health data social licence, highlighting how community attitudes towards health data use vary depending on many contextual factors,” explained Julia Burt, HDRN Canada Public Engagement Lead.
 “It’s also a testament to the impactful efforts of HDRN Canada and PHRN Australia in this area of research.”